Introduction to Machine Learning

 This class introduces algorithms for learning, which constitute an important part of artificial intelligence.

 If you want to brush up on prerequisite material, Stanford's machine learning class provides nice reviews of linear algebra and probability theory.
-Here's a shorter summary of math for machine learning written by our TA Garrett Thomas.
+Here's a shorter summary of math for machine learning written by our former TA Garrett Thomas.
+There's a fantastic collection of linear algebra visualizations on YouTube by 3Blue1Brown starting with this playlist.
 Other suggestions for review material appear in this Piazza post.

 Both textbooks for this class are available free online.
 Hardcover and eTextbook versions are also available.